IDinsight/ask-a-question/docs/develop/contributing.md

 # Contributing to AAQ

 Thank you for being interested in contributing to AAQ.

 AAQ is an open source project started by data scientists at IDinsight and sponsored by Google.org.
-But all are welcome to contribute to it.

-In fact, the success of the project depends on it :handshake_dark_skin_tone:
+Everyone is welcome to contribute to it - in fact, the success of the project depends on it! :handshake_dark_skin_tone:

 ## Pull requests guide